Transition to Independence Process (TIP) Model

 There are implementation guides or manuals for Transition to Independence Process (TIP) Model as listed below:

 The faculty and Consultants of the Stars Training Academy and NNYT have created numerous implementation materials and guides.
-Listed below are a few of the implementation guides that our Consultants use with sites as relevant to their needs and progression with implementation and sustainability:
+Listed below are a few of the implementation guides that Consultants use with sites as relevant to their needs and progression with implementation and sustainability:

 - Supervisory Methods for Personnel Coaching